Neoantigen Identification with Dendritic Cell Reprogramming

 1. Identify tumor peptides presented on MHC class I and II by cDC1-reprogrammed cancer cells and validate immunogenicity in vivo.

-2. Expand neoantigen-specific T cells by co-culture with reprogrammed cancer cells, sequence TCRs, and link them to cognate neoantigens.
+2. Expand neoantigen-specific T cells by co-culture with reprogrammed cancer cells, sequence TCRs, and link to cognate neoantigens.

 This will facilitate the generation of potent cancer vaccines and tumor-reactive T cells for adoptive transfer.